-Scrotal varicoceles, representing retrograde flow into the internal spermatic vein and results in abnormal dilatations of the pampiniform plexus.
-This aberrant venous flow can contribute to abnormal semen analysis parameters, such as reduced sperm density, decreased motility, abnormal semen morphology, and increased DNA damage .
-While varicoceles are present in approximately 15% of all males, more than 40% of infertile men present with this abnormality. .
+Scrotal varicoceles represent retrograde flow into the internal spermatic vein and result in abnormal dilatations of the pampiniform plexus.
+This aberrant venous flow can contribute to abnormal semen analysis parameters, such as reduced sperm density, decreased motility, abnormal semen morphology, and increased DNA damage.1-3 While varicoceles are present in approximately 15% of all males, more than 40% of infertile men present with this abnormality.2

-The current diagnosis of varicocele requires palpation of the scrotum with the patient standing in a warm room.
-Ultrasound has also been utilized for detection and diagnosis of varicoceles, particularly those that are not palpable due to thick scrotal skin, a high scrotum or after previous attempted varicocele repair, or "subclinical" (i.e., not easily appreciated on physical examination alone).
-Evidence suggests that patients with subclinical varicoceles may benefit from microsurgical repair, but controlled studies have been few and the results controversial.
-Microsurgical varicocele repair is one of the most common procedures performed for treatment of male infertility, but identifying who benefits most from this intervention remains a challenge.
-The impact of subclinical varicocele repair on improving fertility remains undetermined with more data required to draw valid conclusions.
-Similar to the variability encountered with physical exam alone and given the lack of specific ultrasound guidelines, we hypothesize that the diagnosis of varicoceles using ultrasound is highly provider dependent, and could contribute to the conflicting results in provider treatment algorithms and studies examining outcomes of varicocele repair.
+The current diagnosis of varicocele requires palpation of the scrotum with the patient standing in a warm room.3 Ultrasound has also been used for detection and diagnosis of varicoceles, particularly those that are not palpable due to thick scrotal skin, a high scrotum, after previous attempted varicocele repair, or if the varicocele is "subclinical" (i.e., not easily appreciated on physical examination alone).
+Evidence suggests that patients with subclinical varicoceles may benefit from microsurgical repair, but controlled studies have been few and the results controversial.4 Microsurgical varicocele repair is one of the most common procedures performed for treatment of male infertility, but identifying who benefits most from this intervention remains a challenge.
+The impact of subclinical varicocele repair on improving fertility remains undetermined, with more data required to draw valid conclusions.^{5,6} Similar to the variability encountered with physical exam alone and given the lack of specific ultrasound guidelines, we hypothesize that the diagnosis of varicoceles using ultrasound is highly provider-dependent, and could contribute to the conflicting results in provider treatment algorithms and studies examining outcomes of varicocele repair.
 In this study, we assess the various approaches to the ultrasonographic diagnosis of varicoceles as reported by a cohort of practitioners in male reproductive medicine.